Angel1612/fylux.github.io/_posts/2017-06-29-list_vs_vector.md

 If we have a double linked list or a linked list with a pointer to the end of the list, the cost of inserting an element at the end will be constant.
 There is no doubt about it; this process will be always the same.

-Nevertheless, this is quite different in vectors.
-If we are using arrays, we can't have many chunks of memory connected by pointers, we only can have a big chunk of contiguous memory.
+Nevertheless, it is quite different in vectors.
+If we are using arrays, we can't have many chunks of memory connected by pointers, we can only have a big chunk of contiguous memory.
 This means that if we want to have the same memory occupied as elements are stored we will have to reallocate all the memory in each insertion.
 But, reallocating has a linear cost that we cannot tolerate in each insertion.
 However, this problem is well known and vectors usually reserve more memory than it's needed to prevent it.
 The most common strategy once the array is full is to reserve a new array twice the capacity.
 Obviously, this will affect the memory usage of our program but it's something that we will discuss later.

 Therefore we can suppose that the performance of lists will be better than vectors, because the latter's worst case requires linear time, although it occurs only when is full; but hey, lists doesn't have this drawback.